-The Trustee's registered address is 250 Bishopsgate, London EC2M 4AA.
-The Trustee's head office address is 440 Strand, London WC2R 0QS.
+The Trustee's registered and head office address is 250 Bishopsgate, London EC2M 4AA.
 The address of its office which handles matters relating to the Scheme is set out in Appendix 5.

 The Trustee's principal activity is the provision of trustee and depositary services.